 Thanks you for signing up.
 Hope to see you at the festival!

-This year’s instalment will bring together some of today’s celebrated writers and voices from South and South-East Asia, ranging from the pride of New India to the hidden voices of Korean women.
-For four days this Summer, we will take a fresh look at this fascinating region, focusing on India and South Korea, through the voice, and heart, of its people.
+This year’s instalment will bring together some of today’s celebrated writers and voices from India and South Korea, ranging from the pride of New India to the hidden voices of Korean women.
+We will take a fresh look at these two fascinating countries, through the voice, and heart, of its people.